Osmotic forces modify lipid membrane fluctuations: The semipermeable membrane

 With no oscillations in the lowest-order concentration field, modifications to the hydrodynamic drag felt by the membrane are in phase with the membrane velocity.
 Moreover, as such corrections are of order $ \Pm \! \ll \!
 1 $, we expect the membrane branch to be indistinguishable from its impermeable counterpart---as confirmed in Fig.~\ref{fig_semi_diff_sols}.

 \textbf{\textsf{Theoretical implications.}} As mentioned previously, solutes are present in the fluid surrounding nearly all artificial and biological membranes.
 Our findings demonstrate such systems can only be approximated as impermeable for wavenumbers ``inside the dome,'' where $ q \in (\qzm, \qzp) $ and there is a slow frequency $ \omega \approx E / (4 \mk \muf \mk q) $.
 In contrast, only a quickly decaying inertial mode exists for wavenumbers $ q \notin (\qzm, \qzp) $ ``outside the dome.''
 For this case, ($i$) the membrane response is independent of $ \kb $ and $ \lambdac $ at linear order, and ($i \mkn i$) thermal perturbations (discussed subsequently) drive membrane undulations to continuously grow until saturated by nonlinear forces---both of which are surprising results.
-Such predictions motivate us to question whether our normal mode ansatz is indeed appropriate outside the dome.
-If instead the solute concentration was decomposed as $ c \sim \chc (z, t) \mk e^{i \mk (\qx x \, + \, \qy y) } $ [cf.\ Eq.\ \eqref{eq_semi_concentration_fourier}], then the diffusion equation requires $ \partial \chc / \partial t = D (\partial^2 \chc / \partial z^2 - q^2 \chc) $.
-Given an infinite domain $ z \in (-\infty, \infty) $, a self-similar solution is expected for $ \chc(z, t) $---which is incompatible with our ansatz.
-Further analysis, likely involving nonlinear simulations of the membrane and surrounding fluid \cite{narsimhan-jfm-2015, torres-jfm-2019, rower-jcp-2022, tran-pre-2022, torres-pcb-2022, sahu-arxiv-2024, worthmuller-arxiv-2025}, is required to understand the dynamics of the coupled system.
-In any case, however, we emphasize that the standard impermeable result is not applicable for wavenumbers outside the dome.